Education in Ukraine: Languages used in Educational Establishments

 Since the language of instruction in Ukrainian schools is the state language, which is Ukrainian (national minorities are guaranteed the right to study in public educational facilities including their language alongside Ukrainian).

 In 2000/2001 academic year, 70% of students attended Ukrainian-language schools (that is where Ukrainian is the primary language of instruction), while 29% were studying in Russian-language schools.
 There are schools with instruction in Romanian, Crimean Tatar, Hungarian, and Polish in regions populated by those groups.

 Historically, the language of instruction has often changed in Ukraine.
 When Ukraine was part of the Russian Empire, the Ukrainian language was proscribed, and Russian predominated among the elite, who had access to schools.

 The initial policies of the Bolsheviks were supportive of local languages, and many Ukrainian-language schools were opened, with the long-term goal of getting rid of illiteracy.
 From the mid-1930s to the mid-1980s, the Soviet government policies favoured Russification.
 In the 1970s and 1980s, the number of Russian-language schools constantly increased at the expense of Ukrainian-language schools.
 After Ukraine obtained independence the trend was reversed.
 However, reintroduction of formal Ukrainian-language study has taken longer than expected.
 In some schools that have tried to switch to Ukrainian, part or most of the instruction is still given in Russian.

 In universities there are similar trends.
 In 1991/92 academic year, according to the Razumkov Centre, 49% of high school students were receiving their education in Ukrainian, and 50% in Russian.

+As of 2024, the number of secondary schools in which education takes place exclusively in the Ukrainian language, in 2023 was 12,155 - 98.4%.
+In addition, 3,834,708 students - 99.1% - study Ukrainian.
+447 schoolchildren (0.01%) continue to study in Russian at the level of the state language.
+In the 2022/2023 academic year, there were 1,362 of them.
+In 2022, the number of students studying Russian in schools decreased more than 100 times: from 454,800 in September 2021 to about 4,000 as of September 1, 2022.
+In 2023/2024, the number of schoolchildren studying the Russian language as a separate subject decreased another 5 times - to 768.
+The Russian language continues to be taught in 3 schools in Ukraine.